Xyfir/Documentation/libyq/annotations/integration.md

 Your reader application must allow a user to:
 - Purchase a subscription key through your service (you can charge any price you wish)
-- View their purchased subscription key
-- Enter in a subscription key that was purchased directly through Libyq Annotations (or another affiliate)
+- Enter in a subscription key that was purchased directly through Libyq Annotations or another affiliate

 ### Subscription Pricing
 As an added incentive for our affiliates we offer the ability for our affiliates to generate subscriptions at a discount.
 The discount you receive is based on how many subscriptions you have previously generated (and then paid for).
 Your subscription discount is 1% for every 100 generated subscriptions paid for with a minimum of 10% and a maximum of 25%.